Pembroke Estate papers,

 29 Lower Fitzwilliam Street,

-which is now open to the public.
+which was open to the public.

 An even worse vandalism was narrowly averted: